contradb/contra/terraform/README.md

 ### If you wanna try it out in your own sandbox...

-you can store state on your local harddrive with:
+Say you've downloaded the code to try to run it, or you are trying to set up a temporary 'staging' environment that can't hurt contradb.com: you can store state on your local harddrive with:

 ```